Tests to Detect Colorectal Cancer and Polyps

 - Cost is low compared with other colorectal cancer screening tests.

-- For most patients, discomfort is minimal.
+- For most patients, discomfort is minimal, and complications are rare.

 - Less extensive cleansing of the colon is necessary for this test than for a colonoscopy.

 - Abnormal growths in the upper part of the colon will be missed because the test allows the doctor to view only the rectum and the lower part of the colon.

 - Bowel cleansing is needed before the test.

 - Medication and diet changes may be needed before the test.

 - There is a very small risk of bleeding or of tearing or perforation of the lining of the colon.